michaelsanchez-pingidentity/sko23-terraforming-p1/Intermediate/Lab-Commands.md

 Create or update infrastructure.
 It performs a plan just like terraform plan does, but then actually carries out the planned changes to each resource using the relevant infrastructure Terraform provider's API

     terraform apply tfplan

+**Optional** After state file is created, show output values from your root module.

+    terraform output

 Passing vars into terraform plan